 The private sector makes up around 20 percent of Lesotho’s GDP, but is slowly expanding as a result of Government’s private sector development initiatives, such as financial sector reforms and implementation of the Land Act.
 Efforts to improve the efficiency and effectiveness of the public sector and promote high quality job creation in the private sector through strategic investments are taking place under the new private sector growth model and the World Bank’s country partnership framework (CPF).

 THE BASOTHO ECONOMY

+Growth over the past two decades has averaged 3.3 percent.
 Economic activity in the 1990s was driven by the construction boom which accompanied the first phase of the Lesotho Highlands Water Project (LHWP), an extensive water transfer scheme to supply the needs of South African industry.
 Around the turn of the millennium the manufacturing sector, specifically the textiles and apparel industry, took over as the principal source of foreign revenue and jobs.
-By 2002, it made up some 21.3 percent of Lesotho’s GDP peaking.
-Diamond mining has become an increasingly important industry in the past decade and a half, with its contribution to GDP rising from 0.1 percent in 1999 to around 9 percent in 2015.
+Diamond mining has become an increasingly important industry, with its contribution to GDP having risen from 0.1 percent in 1999 to around 9 percent in 2015.
 In addition to diamonds and textiles, large infrastructure projects like the second phase of the LHWP are expected to attract ever greater levels of investment in the medium to long term.

 Strategic development plans